postgres-plr/plr/userguide.md

 In the `/etc/postgresql/nn/main` directory there is a file named environment.
 Edit this file and add the following:

 `R_HOME=<The location of R_HOME found using R.home(component="home")>`

 ### Compiling from source

-If you are going to compile PostgreSQL from the source, use the following commands from the untared and unzipped file downloaded from [http://www.postgresql.org/ftp/source/](http://www.postgresql.org/ftp/source/):
+If you are going to compile R from the source, then do the following:

 ```bash
 ./configure --enable-R-shlib --prefix=/opt/postgres_plr && make && make install
 ```

+If you are going to compile PostgreSQL from the source, use the following commands from the untared and unzipped file downloaded from [http://www.postgresql.org/ftp/source/](http://www.postgresql.org/ftp/source/):

 Place source tar file in the contrib dir in the PostgreSQL source tree and untar it.
 The shared object for the R call handler is built and installed in the PostgreSQL library directory via the following commands (starting